 What sets Gorham Mountain apart from other Acadia trails is its unique combination of coastal forest hiking and dramatic rocky summit terrain.
 The trail begins in dense woodlands where towering pines and spruces create a natural cathedral overhead.
 The forest floor here stays relatively soft underfoot, cushioned by decades of fallen needles that release their distinctive Maine woods fragrance with every step.
 This initial section provides welcome shade during summer months and shelter from coastal winds.

-The ascent starts gently, making it an excellent choice for families with children or hikers building their confidence on more challenging terrain.
+The ascent starts gently with a 165-meter elevation gain distributed gradually over the route, making it an excellent choice for families with children or hikers building their confidence on more challenging terrain.
 Well-maintained stone steps and wooden bridges help navigate the occasional wet spots and root systems that cross the path.
 The trail markers are clear and frequent, reducing any navigation concerns for first-time visitors to the area.

 As you gain elevation, the character of the hike transforms dramatically.
 The dense forest begins to open up, revealing glimpses of the rocky outcrops that define this section of Maine's coast.
 About halfway up, the trail emerges onto exposed granite ledges where the real magic begins.
 These pink and gray granite slabs, polished smooth by centuries of weather, provide natural viewing platforms with increasingly impressive vistas.